ha/doozerd/doc/hacking.md

 This will build the rest of the dependencies and all doozer packages and commands, and copy the commands into `$GOPATH/bin`.
-You can test indiviadual doozer components by running `go test` in that sub-package directory.
+You can test individual doozer components by running `go test` in that sub-package directory.

 ## Try It Out